-For example, as of 4 September 2023, the CIU introduced a mandatory interview requirement for applicants (main applicant, spouse, sponsor, and dependents 17 and over) to the program as part of the due diligence process.
+For example, in September 2023, the CIU introduced a mandatory interview requirement for applicants (main applicant, spouse, sponsor, and dependents 17 and over) to the program as part of the due diligence process.
 This new measure is intended to preserve the integrity and reputation of Grenada’s CBI program.

 The Committee consists of a diverse group of professionals who conduct thorough due diligence checks for each application.
 The CBIC only accepts applications from Authorized Marketing Agents that they (the CBIC) have granted a license to promote and market Grenada’s Citizenship by Investment Program.
 These agents have exclusive rights to act as CIP International Marketing Agents for the country and will provide expert guidance to applicants throughout the process.
 Therefore, it is essential for applicants to ensure they work with an Authorized Agent to submit their application, as any application submitted directly to the CBIC by an individual will not be accepted.

 For successful applications, the Grenada Official Unit issues a letter to the applicant informing them that their application has been approved in principle and issues a Certificate of Registration (COR) to the applicant once they have been granted Grenada citizenship.